Hatch is a cozy ecosystem of libraries and frameworks for the

 Image encode + decode.
 PNG / JPG / BMP / WebP in, RGBA8 buffer out — `Image.decode(bytes)` feeds straight into `@hatch:gpu`'s `Device.uploadImage(image)`, and `Image.encodePng(...)` writes synthesized buffers back out.
 Backed by the `image` crate.

-Rapier-backed physics. `World2D` and `World3D` from one import — bodies, colliders, gravity, force / impulse, position + velocity reads.
+Rapier-backed physics. `World2D` and `World3D` from one import — bodies, colliders, gravity, force / impulse, position + velocity reads, raycasts, and contact-event streams.
 Bundles rapier2d + rapier3d in a single cdylib so games never have to choose between dimensions at the package level.
 Wires into `@hatch:game` for a step-per-frame physics loop.

 General-purpose audio playback for WrenLift apps. cpal-backed output stream + a tiny mixer; WAV decoding via hound. `Audio.context()` opens the device, `Sound.load(bytes)` decodes a clip, `audio.play(sound)` schedules immediate playback against the global mixer.